Envato templates

 Bootstrap4 Carousel Card Slider

 The V3 is a modern-looking bootstrap carousel with card sliders.
-Card elements are used for the carousel items so that relevant information can be given within the given space.
-Plus, the audience can have a quick preview before they click and go to the item page.
+Card elements are used for carousel items so that relevant information can be displayed within the available space.
+Plus, the audience can get a quick preview before they click through to the item page.
 All navigation options are moved to the bottom corners to make the interactions easier and also to show the card elements neatly without any disturbance.
 If you want a carousel to show the latest articles or featured content on a blog website and magazine website, this one will be a good choice.

 Divisima

-eCommerce websites are the one which uses the carousels effectively to show the new products to the users as soon as they land on your site.
-Using the contents and imagery properly will help you communicate properly with the users.
-Ok, images and contents are another department, form the design side what we have to do is to give an ample amount of space and time for the slides.
-On a scale try to maintain one second per three words time, so that the user can clearly read the contents.
+eCommerce websites use carousels effectively to showcase new products to users as soon as they land on your site.
+Using the content and imagery effectively will help you communicate effectively with users.
+Ok, images and content are another department.
+From the design side, we have to give ample space and time for the slides.
+On a scale, aim for one second per three words so the user can clearly read the content.
 In this carousel design, the creator has given us a precise header carousel.

 Navigation arrows are given at the bottom to easily control the auto rotating sliders.
-Plus, the animation effects are kept sleek and neat so that each slide gets an opportunity to make an impression.
+Plus, the animation effects are kept sleek and neat, so each slide has a chance to make an impression.
 Divisima is a fully equipped free e-commerce website template, there are plenty of other elements to help you.

 Bootstrap Carousel Slider With Thumbnails

-Coza Store is also an eCommerce website template; this one has a boostrap carousel with thumbnails for quick navigation.
-Though it is a free template, the developer has given us plenty of features that we usually expect in a premium template.
+Coza Store is also an eCommerce website template; it features a Bootstrap carousel with thumbnails for quick navigation.
+Though it is a free template, the developer has included plenty of features we usually expect in a premium template.
 For example, you get three homepage variations in this free template.
-Coming to the carousel, there are two types of carousels used in this template.
-The carousel in Homepage 3 is the best one that fits for all types of websites.
+Regarding the carousel, there are two types used in this template.
+The carousel on Homepage 3 is the best option for all types of websites.
 Below the carousel, you have thumbnail images to show the upcoming slides.
-This thumbnail design clearly shows how many slides are there and also the user can easily jump to the slide they want.
-Funky transition effects are used for the carousels, but you can change them based on your needs.
-Since it uses the CSS3 script it can handle any modern animation effects.
+This thumbnail design clearly shows how many slides there are, and the user can easily jump to the slide they want.
+Funky transition effects are used for the carousels, but you can change them as needed.
+Since it uses CSS3, it can handle any modern animation effects.

 Sneaky

 In Sneaky website template, the creator has used a vertical carousel, which smartly changes into a horizontal carousel in the mobile version.
-Since it is a mobile responsive website template by default, all the elements are optimized for the mobile screen.
+Since it is a mobile-responsive website template by default, all elements are optimized for mobile screens.
 For a natural interface experience, the creator has made the slides to support left-right swipe gestures.
-From this itself you can understand, how precise this template is.
-You get a premium quality template for free with this one.
-A split screen style design is followed on the homepage header section with static content on one side and carousel on the other side.
-Hence, you get space to add images alone in this carousel.
+From this itself, you can understand how precise this template is.
+You get a premium-quality template for free with this one.
+A split-screen design is used in the homepage header section, with static content on one side and a carousel on the other.
+Hence, you can add images alone in this carousel.

 Kusina

 Kusina is also a restaurant website template like the Sneaky template mentioned above.
-If you like the above carousel design but want it to be big enough to accommodate text, the carousel in this will be a good choice.
-Since both the templates are from the same creator, you get the same premium quality design and code structure.
-The default design takes few extra seconds for the slide transition and it is not auto rotating carousel.
-If you are not a fan of auto-rotating carousels, you can use this bootstrap 4 carousels as such in your design.
-Plus this bootstrap 4 carousel is mobile responsive like the Sneaky template mentioned above.
+If you like the above carousel design but want it large enough to accommodate text, this carousel is a good choice.
+Since both templates are from the same creator, you get the same premium quality design and code structure.
+The default design takes a few extra seconds for the slide transition, and it is not an auto-rotating carousel.
+If you are not a fan of auto-rotating carousels, you can use these Bootstrap 4 carousels as such in your design.
+Plus, this Bootstrap 4 carousel is mobile responsive, like the Sneaky template mentioned above.

 Coaching

 Carousels are not only used in commercial websites but they are used in personal websites as well.
 The Coaching is a one-page template since you have to group relevant information in one place, the developer has used carousels in this template.
-All the carousels are responsive and work perfectly on mobile devices as well as on desktops.
-In the header section, you have a big carousel to add your image.
+All the carousels are responsive and work perfectly on mobile devices and desktops.
+In the header section, you can add a large carousel to display your image.
 Since it is an HTML5 template, it has native support for video content, so you can add videos if you want.
-Other carousels in this template are testimonial carousels, services carousels, and latest blog post carousels.
-Right from small card carousels to big image carousel, everything is there in this template.
+Other carousels in this template include testimonial, services, and latest blog post carousels.
+Right from small card carousels to big image carousels, everything is there in this template.

 Photon

 Photon is a photography website template.
 The creator of this template has used several elements to present the photograph elegantly to the users.
-On the homepage, you only have a big image carousel to show the images in portrait orientation.
-The carousel in the homepage supports both scroll gestures on desktops and swipe gestures on the mobile devices.
-Transition effects are kept smooth and fluid so the users will enjoy interacting with this slider.
-In this type of homepage design, you can use the carousel to inform features.
-But if you are using a carousel as one of the elements on the homepage, then it is better to notify the new features in several other relevant pages on your website.
+On the homepage, you only have a large image carousel that shows images in portrait orientation.
+The carousel on the homepage supports both scroll gestures on desktops and swipe gestures on mobile devices.
+Transition effects are kept smooth and fluid, so the users will enjoy interacting with this slider.
+In this type of homepage design, you can use the carousel to highlight features.
+But if you are using a carousel as one of the elements on the homepage, it is better to announce the new features on several other relevant pages on your website.

 Thumber

 Thumber is also a photography website template that uses the same carousel concept on the homepage.
 In this carousel design, thumbnail images of the upcoming slides are shown below.
-Since the carousel is the only element in this homepage, showing thumbnails of the upcoming slides let the user easily navigate to the slide they want.
-Call to action buttons are also given in this template, so you can direct the users to the corresponding pages without any worries.
-This carousel is big and wide so you can show high-quality landscape images clearly to the user.
+Since the carousel is the only element on this homepage, showing thumbnails of upcoming slides lets users easily navigate to the slide they want.
+Call-to-action buttons are also given in this template, so you can direct the users to the corresponding pages without any worries.
+This carousel is large and wide, so you can display high-quality landscape images clearly to users.

 Studio

 Studio website template is designed for creative design studios.
 If you are new in the business and wish to impress the client as soon as they land on your website, this full-page carousel design will be a good idea.
-Like the Thumber template, this one also shows the thumbnails of the upcoming images.
-A small blinker is used as an indicator of the current slider.
-Using indicators help the user to easily identify the slider they are watching.
-The best part about this bootstrap 4 carousel is it gives the same experience on mobile devices as well.
-Since all the basic optimizations are done in this bootstrap 4 carousel, you can easily implement this design in your project.
+Like the Thumber template, this one also displays thumbnails of upcoming images.
+A small blinker indicates the current slider position.
+Using indicators helps the user to easily identify the slider they are watching.
+The best part about this Bootstrap 4 carousel is that it delivers the same experience on mobile devices.
+Since all the basic optimizations are done in this Bootstrap 4 carousel, you can easily implement this design in your project.

 Zoom Carousel Slider

-This bootstrap 4 carousel design is the best example of product carousels.
-The user can clearly see the product image and can click a button below it to know more about.
-Rotating-wheel like transition effect is used in this carousel, which looks natural on both, mobile and desktop view.
-In the demo, the creator has used a full-page carousel design, but you can use it as a widget as well.
-A little bit of parallax and bouncy touch is given in this carousel which gives an intuitive feel when you use this carousel.
-Only navigation arrows can be used to control the carousel.
-For better result try to include swipe gesture inputs as well.
+This Bootstrap 4 carousel design is the best example of product carousels.
+The user can clearly see the product image and can click a button below it to know more about it.
+A rotating-wheel-like transition effect is used in this carousel, which looks natural on both mobile and desktop views.
+In the demo, the creator used a full-page carousel design, but you can also use it as a widget.
+A little bit of parallax and bouncy touch are provided in this carousel, which gives it an intuitive feel when you use it.
+Only navigation arrows can control the carousel.
+For better results, try to include swipe gesture inputs as well.

 Elastic Circle

-Using geometric shapes is becoming popular in the modern app and website designing.
-It gives a refreshing look to the website and also gives a visual break to the plain background.
+Using geometric shapes is becoming popular in modern app and website design.
+It gives the website a refreshing look and provides a visual break from the plain background.
 If you are interested in testing new patterns in your design, take a look at our CSS background pattern collection.
-Coming to this carousel design, it uses a circular pattern to hold images.
+In this carousel design, the circular pattern holds images.
 The default design of this carousel makes it a good option to show only the product image.
-To know more about the product, the user has to click the small plus mark at the bottom right corner.
-Carousel transition effects are fluid and the elastic nature gives a realistic touch to the design.
+To learn more about the product, the user must click the small plus mark in the bottom-right corner.
+Carousel transition effects are fluid, and the elastic nature gives a realistic touch to the design.

 Motion Reveal Carousel

-This one is a contemporary style professional looking carousel.
-In the default design, the developer has made it to be a full-page slider.
-But, you can use this animation concept in your carousel design.
+This one is a contemporary style professional-looking carousel.
+In the default design, the developer has made it a full-page slider.
+But you can use this animation concept in your carousel design.
 By just clicking the arrow button below, you can see the entire content related to the item in the carousel.
 This one is a manually controlled carousel design, to have a better result you can use an autorotation effect.
-You have more than enough space for text contents.
+You have more than enough space for text content.
 Based on the text length, try to adjust the time for each slide.
-Or you are using the carousel to simply show the latest products, then you can use a uniform time for all slides.
+Or if you’re using the carousel simply to show the latest products, you can use a uniform time for all slides.

 Responsive Infinite Carousel

 As the name suggests, this template is the best option for an infinite carousel.
-Say for example, you might need to list your featured articles on a carousel or the best products on a carousel, this design might come in handy for you.
-Transition effects are very mild, so most users will love to interact with it.
+Say, for example, you might need to list your featured articles on a carousel or the best products on a carousel; this design might come in handy for you.
+Transition effects are very mild, so most users will love interacting with it.
 Plus, it is responsive, so mobile users can also easily interact with this carousel.
-If you are looking for a simple carousel with sensible design, this one might inspire you.
-The entire code script is shared with you on the CodePen editor to let you quickly edit and visualize the results before taking the code to your project.
+If you are looking for a simple carousel with a sensible design, this one might inspire you.
+The entire code script is shared with you in the CodePen editor so you can quickly edit and visualize the results before taking the code to your project.

 Slider like Yahoo Weather App

 This carousel is sleek to use.
-Since this design is inspired by an app, this carousel is compact.
+Since the app inspired this design, the carousel is compact.
 Plus, it supports both swipe gestures and page indicators below the carousel.
-Transition effects are kept fluid in this design — the creator has used both CSS and javascript framework to achieve this fluid transition.
-Another advantage of this design’s compact size is you can fit it on any part of your website.
+Transition effects are kept fluid in this design — the creator has used both CSS and JavaScript frameworks to achieve them.
+Another advantage of this design’s compact size is that you can place it anywhere on your website.
 You can even fit it on your sidebar with your worries.
 Though the primary app is designed for weather cards, you can use it for other purposes as well.

 Hover-Carousel

-From the name itself you can infer that this is a hover activated carousel design.
-The creator has given only the hover input to this carousel, so it might be a bit difficult for the user to precisely see a slide.
-Navigation arrows are shown at both the ends of the carousel — you can add interactions to the arrows for better control over the carousel.
+From the name itself, you can infer that this is a hover-activated carousel design.
+The creator has provided only hover input for this carousel, so it might be a bit difficult for the user to see a slide clearly.
+Navigation arrows are shown at both ends of the carousel — you can add interactions to the arrows for better control over the carousel.
 The default carousel design lets you add both landscape and portrait images.
-Using a versatile carousel design will make the users’ life a lot easier.
+Using a versatile carousel design will make users’ lives much easier.
 The code snippet is shared with you on the CodePen editor.
-You can edit the code and can see the results on the editor before taking it to your project.
+You can edit the code and see the results in the editor before taking it to your project.

 Multi-Layout

-If you have to show different types of elements in the carousel, then this multi-layout design will be a good option.
-The developer has used different animation effect based on the type of content.
+If you need to display different types of elements in the carousel, this multi-layout design is a good option.
+The developer has used different animation effects based on the type of content.
 Giving a custom effect for each slide is a difficult job, but the end result is worth the effort.
 The user won’t ignore your carousel as an unnecessary element and will interact with it to see the new updates.
-This bootstrap 4 carousel uses the latest CSS3 and Javascript frameworks to make a buttery smooth animation effect to the design.
+This Bootstrap 4 carousel uses the latest CSS3 and JavaScript frameworks to make a buttery smooth animation effect in the design.
 The creator has given us a downloadable source file, so you can make your hands dirty with the code.

 GSAP slider

-As the name implies, the creator has used GSAP to make this bootstrap 4 carousel design.
-Because of the GSAP framework, we get a silky smooth transition effect.
-The creator has given an ample amount of space for text and images.
-A glimpse of the upcoming slider is shown at the edge of the screen so that the user will know still there are sliders to see.
-The entire code script used to make this design is shared with you on the CodePend editor.
-So you can easily trim the code and make it easily fit in your design.
-Though it is a concept bootstrap 4 carousel design, the creator has given us a fully functional design, hence, you can utilize this code without any issue.
+As the name implies, the creator has used GSAP to make this Bootstrap 4 carousel design.
+Thanks to the GSAP framework, we get a silky-smooth transition effect.
+The creator has provided ample space for text and images.
+A glimpse of the upcoming slider appears at the edge of the screen, so the user knows there are sliders to see.
+The entire code for this design is available in the CodePen editor.
+So you can easily trim the code and fit it into your design.
+Though it is a concept Bootstrap 4 carousel design, the creator has provided a fully functional design; hence, you can use this code without any issues.

 React Slider w/ Hover Effect